Effect of Gravitational Waves on Yang-Mills condensates: Dynamics of Fermions in the presence of Yang-Mills Condensate

-The $\psi_{2L2}$ component and $\psi_{1L1}$ component of the Fermion SU(2) doublet in the presence of a GW are plotted in Figs. (\ref{fig:psi11} \& \ref{fig:psi21}).
+The $\psi_{2L2}$ component and $\psi_{1L1}$ component of the Fermion $SU(2)$ doublet in the presence of a GW are plotted in Figs. (\ref{fig:psi11} \& \ref{fig:psi21}).
 What is obvious is that as the GW couples these otherwise independent modes, there should be a flavour transition induced by the GW.
 To analyze the flavour flip behaviour, we have plotted the Fermion density without the GW as a function of $z$ to show that the two flavour densities behave differently, one of them increases but the other decreases in the presence of the condensate as expected from the uncoupled behaviour in Fig. (\ref{fig:fluxwgw1}).
-With the GW the density show that there is a coupling effect of the flavours as in Fig. (\ref{fig:fluxwgw13}).
+With the GW the density shows that there is a coupling effect of the flavours as in Fig. (\ref{fig:fluxwgw13}).
 Similar behavior is observed for the plots in time as in Figs. (\ref{fig:fluxwgw}) \& (\ref{fig:fluxwgw12}).
 In the above, we have taken the amplitude of the GW as 1, which is of the same order as the condensate amplitude.
 This is to solve for the combined effect of the condensate and the GW without one being a perturbation.
+This does not imply that the amplitude of the GW is big compared to other fields, as in that case we would have to change Einstein equations.
+Even though in reality the GW amplitude is usually a perturbation over the matter field, we included this solution to illustrate our results.

 If we try to interpret a perturbation due to a weaker GW, then one takes the Fermion wave functions as $\psi_{2L2}+ \tilde{\psi}_{2L2}$ and $\psi_{1L1} + \tilde{\psi}_{1L1}$.
 The $\tilde{\psi}_{1L1},\tilde{\psi}_{2L2}$ are perturbations proportional to the GW amplitude, $A_+$.
 The solutions can be obtained using linearized approximations, and the resultant fluxes plotted.
 It is in this analysis, where the GW is a perturbation over the zeroeth order condensate induced quarks/leptons that we find also the phenomena of `flip'.
 We have the following equations, linearized in $h_+$: